Light Painting by Mark Gluck

 A light painting shoot must capture every single edge and surface of the subject, usually several times, to have the raw materials needed to compose the final image.
-For a still life table-top subject this might be as little as an hour.
-For a car, boat or airplane it may take several hours, while larger subjects such as large machinery, buildings and so on a shoot can take many hours with several crew to assist.
+For a still life table-top or in studio subject this might be as little as an hour.
+For a car, boat or small airplane it may take several hours, while larger subjects such as large machinery, buildings and so on a shoot can take many hours with several crew to assist.

 How much does a light painting cost?